Summary for Steatoda grossa (Araneae)

 View notes or log on and add a note on this species

-The spider is known from scattered locations across southern Britain as far north as Westmorland.
+The spider is known from scattered locations across southern Britain becoming scarcer further north.
 It is widespread in western and central Europe, but not recorded from Norway.

 Habitat and ecology